 - fresh lime slices , for serving

-- Add the onions, carrots, celery, bell pepper, garlic, tomatoes, lentils, water, black beans, kidney beans, chili powder, cumin, paprika, and cayenne pepper to the Instant Pot.
+- Add the onions, carrots, celery, bell pepper, garlic, tomatoes, lentils, water, black beans, kidney beans, chili powder, cumin, paprika, cayenne pepper, and 1 teaspoon of salt to the Instant Pot.
 Stir well, but keep in mind that there won't be a lot of liquid in the pot.
 (The veggies will release more liquid as they cook.)
-Do not add salt at this point, to ensure fast cooking of the lentils.

 - Secure the lid and move the steam release valve to Sealing.
 Press the "manual" or "pressure cook" button, and cook at high pressure for 10 minutes.
 The pot will take 10-15 minutes to come to pressure before the cooking cycle begins.